openhab/openhab-addons/bundles/org.openhab.binding.haywardomnilogic/README.md

 ## Full Example

 After installing the binding, you will need to manually add the Hayward Connection thing and enter your credentials.
-All pool items can be autmatically discovered by scanning the bridge Goto the inbox and add the things.
+All pool items can be automatically discovered by scanning the bridge.
+Goto the inbox and add the things.

 ### demo.items: